 Thanks for dropping in.
 This website functions as an archive for the 40+ years I spent in the performing and visual arts.
 A 40-year career with many ups and downs, rags to riches to rags again, on and off stage, up a ladder, behind a desk, swinging a sword, and swinging on the stars.
 What a grand adventure it was, only topped by the one I’m having on the farm now.

 Times change, and we must change with them.
 Which is a good thing.

 The combination of Covid and Brexit forced me to face some harsh realities about my translation/writing work for the Dutch film industry, and my busy life on the farm precludes any work in the theatre, as well, in Scotland or abroad.

 But as more than one teacher has impressed upon me: when one door closes…and all that.

-To be honest, I LOVE my farm life, as much as I ever loved being on a stage or in a rehearsal room… and I’m happy to make it my focus – both in practice and in my writings.
-A friend tells me it’s because this new work is as creative and all-consuming as my past work, and that this life and me are made for each other.
+I LOVE my farm life, as much as I ever loved being on a stage or in a rehearsal room… and I’m happy to make it my focus – both in practice and in my writings.
+A friend tells me it’s because this new work is as creative and all-consuming as my past work, and that this life and I are made for each other.
 I agree.
-I guess you could say I’ve chosen to see the Covid/Brexit combo as a nasty-but-necessary kick in my backside, and an opportunity to reevaluate a few things…to throw away any doubts about this path I’m now on.
+I guess you could say I’ve chosen to see the Covid/Brexit combo as a necessary kick in my backside, and an opportunity to reevaluate a few things…to throw away any doubts about this path I’m now on.
 I’m certainly not the only one doing this kind of soul searching since the pandemic broke out.

 XXX – donna